nuxt-community/auth-module/docs/providers/laravel-passport.md

 These options are **REQUIRED**.
 The `url` is the location of your Laravel application.
 To obtain the `client_id` and `client_secret`, create a new client app in  your [Laravel app](https://laravel.com/docs/6.0/passport#managing-clients).

+### Security information

+You shouldn't use `client_secret` in projects where the client credentials can't be securely stored.